ctalau/ghd-wiki/README.md

 <!-- Markdown snippet -->
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/ctalau/ghd-wiki )

-Fill the WEBHELP_LICENSE variable under *Environment Variables* by setting its value to the oXygen Webhelp license key, eclosed in quotes - this will be used by the publishing process to build the webhelp output.
+Fill the WEBHELP_LICENSE variable under *Settings* > *Build & Deploy* > *Build environment eariables* by setting its value to the oXygen Webhelp license key, eclosed in quotes - this will be used by the publishing process to build the webhelp output.
 You can obtain a trial license from
 [http://oxygenxml.com/xml_webhelp/register.html](http://oxygenxml.com/xml_webhelp/register.html)

 ##Note